 To find one in your area, please visit: http://www.act.org/compass/sites/index.html.
-Once you have located a testing site, please contact the Office of Admissions to schedule this testing for you.
+Once you have located a testing site, please contact the Office of Student Affairs via email at email@example.com or 478-289-2169 to schedule this testing for you.

-If you are a student that needs accommodations on our Compass Placement exam, you will need to coordinate these accommodations with the Counseling and Disability Services Office (478) 289-2039.
+If you are a student that needs accommodations on our Compass Placement exam, you will need to coordinate these accommodations with Anna Marie Reich at the Counseling and Disability Services Office (478) 289-2039.

 Applications must be submitted online through GaCollege411’s website.
-You can go to the GaCollege411 website at www.gacollege411.org, or you can go through our website by clicking here .
+You can go to the GaCollege411 website at www.gacollege411.org.
 You must create an account with Ga411 before you can submit your application.